 - You appreciate the straightforward nature of term life insurance

 The answer lies in the names.
 Term life insurance uses premiums to cover you for the determined "term" of the policy, expiring if not claimed within that timeframe.
 Whole life insurance can last your entire life if premiums remain current.
 Whole life policies also have the potential to accrue cash value, depending on the policy.
-Still, premiums typically cost between five and 15 times more than a term policy for the same benefit amount.
+Still, premiums typically cost between five and 15 times more than a term life policy for the same benefit amount.

 Term life may provide a good match for someone seeking affordable coverage to replace lost income over a critical period, such as while raising children or paying off a mortgage.
 Whole life insurance offers options for those with complex financial situations or someone desiring the security of lifetime coverage.